-Conclusion: Despite the differences in demographics or objectives, governments across the globe are striving to improve the future of cities through the internet of things.
+Despite the differences in demographics or objectives, governments across the globe are striving to improve the future of cities through the internet of things.
 The core value behind these efforts is to stand tall with the rest of the world, a move towards a smarter, more sustainable future.
-The developments discussed above are dictating the change being brought about by IoT, however, the true potential of this technology is yet to be uncovered.
+The developments discussed above are dictating the change being brought about by IoT, however, the true potential benefits of IoT in cities are yet to be uncovered.